 Option2: defining another RRC parameter configuring whether DCI format 4_2 includes this indication for all the UEs.
 When it is included in DCI, it is a reserved field for UEs not supporting or for UE not configured with group-common DCI indicating HARQ-ACK enabled/disabled.

-FFS: which option is down-selected